zmx21/G2GSnake/README.md

    * whether to exclude chr6 when calcuating PCs. recommended to specify `true` if interested in HLA region

 # Usage
 Here are the steps to run the pipeline for a test dataset (included in this repository).
-For analysis with real data, please adjust paths and settings in [config.yaml](config/config.yaml) according to instructions in [Input/Settings](Input/Settings)
+For analysis with real data, please adjust paths and settings in [config.yaml](config/config.yaml) according to instructions in [Input/Settings](Input/Settings).
+All data needs to stored in `raw_data/`.

 First step is to clone this repository:
 ```